Swiss-Polar-Institute/data-management-guidance/documentation/file_formats.md

 ## Data file formats

-The format of the files you use to store data and documentation will directly impact how this information can be used by yourself and others in the future (Stanford Library, 2020)
+The format of the files you use to store data and documentation will directly impact how this information can be used by yourself and others in the future [@stanforduniversitylibrariesBestPracticesFile].

-Using open data file formats helps to ensure the longevity of datasets (Borer et al., 2009).
+Using open data file formats helps to ensure the longevity of datasets [@borerSimpleGuidelinesEffective2009].
 Open file formats are well-documented and easy to read by a variety of software and are more future-proof.
 Using file formats that are closed and specific to a certain piece of software (proprietary), have a higher probability of becoming unreadable in the future.
 As software versions change, they are not always backwards compatible, meaning that a file produced ten years ago may no longer be readable.
 Trends also change and now-common software applications may not be widely used in the future.

 ### Handy tips

-File formats should be (as described by MIT information on storing your data, CC BY-NC):
+File formats should be [@thelibrariesofthemassachusettsinstituteoftechnologyFileFormatsLongterm, @dataoneDocumentStoreDataa]:

-* open and documented
+* in an open and documented standard
 * commonly used by the research community
 * unencrypted
 * uncompressed